CBZ-D-velop/Ansible-Role-Labocbz-Install-MariaDB/README.md

 * New CI, need work on tag and releases
 * CI use now Sonarqube

+### 2024-02-28: Seed host

+* You can now start / secure the installation without le seed_host of Galera

 ## Authors

 * Lord Robin Crombez